Provenance model¶

 wall-clock time the step ran |

-The chain is reconstructable end to end:
+You can read the chain end to end:

 qc = mfgqc.load(df, measure="y").spec(lower=0.1, upper=8)